About Us

 For more information, visit our national website at www.deltasigmatheta.org.

-Since the introduction of DST to the UT campus, the community at large has seen a great impact on social justice carried out by the Delta Women who serve while students at the university.
+Since the introduction of DST to UT's campus, the community at large has seen a great impact on social justice carried out by the Delta Women who serve while attending the university.
 One of their most notable accomplishments was their involvement in the Barbara Jordan Statue Project in honor of the Soror's great achievements throughout her lifetime.

 The Epsilon Beta Deltas welcome you to witness greatness in the works!